 We know it is not a good feeling that being declined by the payment systems.
-Even it is an awkward thing you never want to live; It may happen anyway regardless of how good is your credit score etc.
+Even though it is an awkward thing that you never want to experience, it may happen anyway regardless of your credit score etc.

 Per Stripe's FAQ;